cbeck88/Wesnoth_MCLP_AI/README.md

 2) What is the opportunity cost of attacking with a particular unit?

 The LP_ai heuristic is to *attack the unit which can be most easily killed using all adjacent slots, using the unit from the optimal solution which is otherwise the least useful first*.
-After we see if we got our hits, we reevaluate.
+After we see if we got our hits, reevaluate the same way.

 The MCLP_ai is not written yet, but this is the one which is planned to use the results of MC simulations to make decisions.